RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

 - send_packet_ros

-      ​	Ture -- The lidar packets will be sent to ROS or ROS2. e.g. When you connect a lidar and want to record rosbag, you can set the *msg_source=1* and set *send_packet_ros = true*.
+      ​	True -- The lidar packets will be sent to ROS or ROS2. e.g. When you connect a lidar and want to record rosbag, you can set the *msg_source=1* and set *send_packet_ros = true*.

-      ​	False -- Do nothing.
+      ​	false -- Do nothing.

       ​ **Note1:  If the msg_source =2, there is no use to set send_packet_ros to true because the packet come from ROS and there is no reason to send them back to ROS.**